 The President’s Council created the President’s Volunteer Service Award program as a way to thank and honor Americans who, by their demonstrated commitment and example, inspire others to engage in volunteer service.
-We are honored to have been accepted in 2014 as a Certified Organization for the program and proud to have forty-one volunteers earn awards during our first year.
-We look forward to seeing this recognition program grow over the upcoming years within our city.
+We are honored to have been accepted in 2014 as a Certified Organization for the program and proud to have had 39 volunteers earn awards during 2014, 41 in 2015 and 46 in 2016.

 Our recording period for Volunteer Southlake is April 1st - March 31st annually.
 Volunteers interested in earning and receiving a Presidential Volunteer Service Award must meet the following criteria below.
 You can also learn more here: Presidential Award Information Sheet.